Property Division in California

 the decision may be left to a judge in a family court.
 If the route of

 divorce mediation is chosen, then the couple may be able to resolve these

 issues on their own and without the intervention of family court.

 Families all across San Diego and the surrounding communities are dealing

 divorce.
 When a couple makes the decision to file for divorce, they must come

 to conclusions regarding vital matters of

 alimony and whether they will choose the path of

 mediation for their divorce.
-Working with a divorce attorney from
+Working with an attorney from Claery & Hammond,

-Contact a San Diego divorce attorney from our team to ensure your rights are protected!
+Contact a lawyer from our team to ensure your rights are protected!